- Location: North Carolina

 However, that is where the similarities end.
 In order to open and operate a car dealership in North Carolina, there are strict licensing requirements.
 Licensing is handled by the The North Carolina License and Theft Bureau.
 Knowing their specific requirements will enable you to get "all your ducks in a row" and make the process smoother.
 With the correct documents together and the applications filled out properly, applying for your license will be more convenient.

-For complete details on the state's regulations and requirements, you should read the Dealer Regulation Manual and the Motor Vehicle Dealer License requirements.
+For complete details on the state's regulations and requirements, you should read the Motor Vehicle Dealer and Manufacturer Regulation Manual and the Motor Vehicle Dealer License Minimum Requirements (Form LT-415).
 These PDF forms require the free Adobe Reader, which you can download for free if you do not already have it.

 Here is an overview of the requirements for becoming a licensed car dealer in North Carolina: